Associate Professor, English

 Major Peer-Reviewed Digital Humanities Publications

 Director: Livingstone’s 1870 Field Diary and Select 1870–1871 Manuscripts – A Multispectral Critical Edition.
 M. Ward, co-director.
 First edition.
 College Park, MD: University of Maryland Libraries, 2017.
+Peer reviewed by the MLA Committee on Scholarly Editions, 2019.
+Peer reviewed by NINES, 2018.

 Director: Livingstone Online – Illuminating Imperial Exploration.
 M. Ward, co-director.
 New version, second edition.
 College Park, MD: University of Maryland Libraries, 2017.
+Second edition submitted for peer review to the MLA Committee on Scholarly Editions.
+First edition peer reviewed by NINES, 2016.

 Director: Livingstone’s 1871 Field Diary – A Multispectral Critical Edition.
 First edition and corrections.
 Los Angeles, CA: UCLA Digital Library, 2012–2013.
 Updated version.
 College Park: University of Maryland Libraries, 2017.
+Peer reviewed by NINES, 2012.

 Peer-Reviewed National Grants